About Us Contact Shop

 3. Buy Generic

-Generic products are often just as good as name brand and can be marked down by 50%.
-Many generic products even have no added salt (such as canned corn or beans) or sugar added version of the products, which makes it even healthier.
+Generic products are often just as good as name brands and can be marked down by 50%.
+Many generic products even have no added salt (such as canned corn or beans) or sugar added, which makes it even healthier.

 4. Never Buy Prepared Foods